Sanford Jones Fund for the Arts

 • Budget

 Following review of the completed application, AMI/USA will finalize the status of each request and complete the process with the issuance of the grant funds.
-Please contact AMI/USA if you have any questions about submitting this application.

 We appreciate your interest in the Sanford Jones Fund for the Arts!